SimonFischer04/esphome-docs/components/sensor/dlms_meter.rst

 .. seo::
     :description: Instructions for setting up DLMS Meter component in ESPHome.
-    :image: dsmr.svg
+    :image: dlms_meter.jpg

 Component
 -------------

 The DLMS_Meter component connects to Smart Meters which use the encrypted DLMS/Cosem protocol over uart.
-These smartmeters are used for example everywhere here in Austria.
+These smartmeters are used for example everywhere in Austria.

 **To use this component an mbus to uart adapter is required!**